anthonyjoeseph/history-stream/README.md

 `Redux` is the purest state management system at the time of publication*

-Additionally, `Redux` manages a single [global state](https://redux.js.org/api/store), and since the current route is a global value, this is a good fit.
+Additionally, `Redux` manages a single [global state](https://redux.js.org/api/store), and since the current route is a global value, this is a good fit

-On top of that, both `Redux` and `fp-ts-routing` use ADTs in a usefully composable way (`RouteAction`s and `NavigationAction`s can compose `Route`s), so it's a really good fit.
+On top of that, `Redux` and `fp-ts-routing` use ADTs in a usefully composable way (`RouteAction`s and `NavigationAction`s can compose `Route`s), so it's a really good fit

 `Redux` manages a function from some arbitrary ADT to a state transformation